ImperatorLang/basic-smart-contracts/doc/deploy-if-lovelace-paid.md

 ```

 ## Configure minting policy
-Usage of the minting policy will require a minimum amount / fee to be paid to a specific wallet.
-We will now configure the minting policy so it knows which wallet to check and the minimum amount required for minting.
+Usage of the minting policy will require a fee to be paid to a specific wallet for each of the tokens minted.
+We will now configure the minting policy so it knows which wallet to check and the amount required for minting.

 ### Generate payment address for owner
 ```